 If you're looking to update your home, going connected is increasingly the smart choice.
 Before you buy anything though, check out our round up of the best smart home tech.

 Control your home

-We know the Echo isn't technically a smart system, but the voice-powered personal assistant housed within a Wi-Fi speaker can act as a pretty useful smart home hub and was named our Smart Home Product of the Year.
+Amazon's voice-powered personal assistant housed within a Wi-Fi speaker can act as a pretty useful smart home hub and was even named our Smart Home Product of the Year.

-With support for Amazon's Alexa assistant growing on an almost weekly basis, you can now do things like control your Hive or manage Philips Hue lights just by talking to your Echo or Echo Dot, which has increasingly led to it becoming a gateway to other smart home systems.
+With support for Amazon's Alexa assistant growing on a weekly basis, you can do things like control your Hive or manage Philips Hue lights just by talking to your Echo or Echo Dot, which has increasingly led to it becoming a gateway to other smart home systems.

 $179.99 | Amazon